Services

 about the psychotherapist

 I was born in 1985 in Ljubljana but grew up in the Dolenjska region.
 Most of my life has been spent as a Buddhist monk abroad, specifically in Great Britain, New Zealand, Thailand, and Sri Lanka.
 During this time, I extensively studied Buddhist teachings and developed self-reflection, which allowed me a deeper insight into the mind and psyche.
 My expertise primarily focuses on phenomenological exploration of the mind’s structure.
-After ten years of training, I attained the title of teacher (acharya).

 In 2016, I founded the first Slovenian Buddhist monastery, Samanadipa, in Goljek near Trebnje, where I served as the head and teacher until my disrobing in 2023.
 Since then, I have been acting as its legal representative.